 I would offer the gentle challenge that we all seek to be deserving — in the original sense of the word.
 Let us strive in all ways and in all things to serve God as agents of “love, joy, peace, patience, kindness, generosity, faithfulness, gentleness and self-control.”
 (Galatians 5:22-23) Let us consider “others as better than ourselves”, and “do nothing from selfish ambition.”
 (Philippians 2:3) “Let love be genuine; hate what is evil, hold fast to what is good; love one another with mutual affection; outdo one another in showing honor.
 Do not lag in zeal, be ardent in spirit, serve the Lord.
 Rejoice in hope, be patient in suffering, persevere in prayer.
 Contribute to the needs of the saints; extend hospitality to strangers.
 Bless those who persecute you; bless and do not curse them.
 Rejoice with those who rejoice, weep with those who weep.
 Live in harmony with one another; do not be haughty, but associate with the lowly; do not claim to be wiser than you are.
 Do not repay anyone evil for evil, but take thought for what is noble in the sight of all.
 If it is possible, so far as it depends on you, live peaceably with all.”
 (Romans 12:9-18).
-Really and truly — what would our church and our world look like if we would commit to “deserve” (““) to spend the rest of this year learning to live these three simple passages from scripture?
+Really and truly — what would our church and our world look like if we would commit to “deserve” (“to devote oneself to the service of“) to spend the rest of this year learning to live these three simple passages from scripture?